tobiasdavidveiga/tobiasdavidveiga/README.md

 - **Introduction to Algorithms** - Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein
   The definitive guide to algorithms and data structures.

+### Mathematics
+- **Book of Proof** - Richard Hammack
+  Clear introduction to mathematical proofs and logical reasoning.

+### Personal Development
+- **How to Win Friends and Influence People** - Dale Carnegie
+  Timeless principles for building meaningful relationships and effective communication.

+- **Atomic Habits** - James Clear
+  Practical strategies for building good habits and breaking bad ones.

+- **Man's Search for Meaning** - Viktor E. Frankl
+  Profound insights on finding purpose and meaning in life, even in adversity.